 - 1. A student called to active military service must provide a copy of the student's military order to each faculty member instructing a course in which the student is enrolled. - 2.
 An excused student will not be penalized for an absence due to military service and will be allowed to take an examination or complete an assignment from which the student is excused within a reasonable period after the absence. - 3.
-The course syllabus or instructional plan for a course in which a student was enrolled when called to active military service will be retained so that the student may complete the course without prejudice and pursuant to the course requirements that were in effected when the student enrolled in the course upon the student's return from active military service.
-All course work completed by a student prior to being called to active military service will be retained until the student returns.
+The course syllabus or instructional plan for a course in which a student was enrolled when called to active military service will be retained so that the student may complete the course without prejudice and pursuant to the course requirements that were in effect when the student enrolled in the course upon the student's return from active military service.
+All course work completed by the student prior to being called to active military service will be retained until the student returns.

-- 4. A student who returns from active military service who will not be able to satisfactorily complete any outstanding assignments or examinations within a reasonable period of time must contact the Office of the Associate Provost for Academic Success to develop and develop a written plan and timeframe for completing all outstanding assignments or to make any other arrangements as may be appropriate under the circumstances. - 5.
+- 4. A student who returns from active military service who will not be able to satisfactorily complete and outstanding assignments or examinations within a reasonable period of time must contact the Office of the Provost to develop a written plan and timeframe for completing all outstanding assignments or to make any other arrangements as may be appropriate under the circumstances. - 5.
 The maximum period for which a student may be excused will be no more than 25% (twenty-five percent) of the total number of class meetings or the contract hour equivalent (not including the final examination period) for the specific course or courses in which the student is currently enrolled at the beginning of the period of active military service. - 6.
-A student returning from active military service who believes that they have not been given full and fair treatment in accordance with this policy, or all other relevant state or federal laws relating to return from active military service, may seek review by the Associate Provost for Academic Excellence.
-The Associate Provost for Academic Excellence will review the complaint asserted by the student, meet with all university officials who may have knowledge of the circumstances, and attempted to resolve the dispute amicably in accordance with UNT Dallas policy and state and federal law.
+A student returning from active military service who believes that they have not been given full and fair treatment in accordance with this policy, or all other relevant state or federal laws relating to return from active military service, may seek review by the Provost will review the complaint asserted by the student, meet with all university officials who may have knowledge of the circumstances, and attempted to resolve the dispute amicably in accordance with UNTD policy and state and federal law.